wp-plugins/contact-form-7-sms-addon/readme.txt

 2. SMS settings in detail

 == Changelog ==

+= 1.3.1 =
+* Nudge version number as Wordpress plugins site seems to have missed the last update.
+No changes in this release.

 = 1.3 =
 * Fix test button on settings page.
 The previous release was missing an